Linuxfabrik/lfops/roles/wordpress/README.md

 ## How the Role Behaves

+* The WordPress core, `wp-config.php` and `wp-content/mu-plugins` belong to `root`, so code running in the web server cannot modify them. `wp-content` belongs to `apache`, so plugins, themes, translations and uploads can still be installed and updated from the web interface (`FS_METHOD` is `direct`).
+* WordPress therefore cannot update its core itself, and its automatic core updates are switched off (`WP_AUTO_UPDATE_CORE`). `wordpress-core-minor-update.timer` installs the latest minor release daily instead, and `--tags wordpress:update` installs `wordpress__version`.
+The update button for the core in the web interface fails.
+* WP-CLI runs as `root` only for commands that do not load WordPress (core download, config, checksum verification).
+Everything that loads WordPress runs as `apache`, because loading it executes code from `wp-content`, which `apache` can write.
+* WordPress cannot write `.htaccess`, so after a change of the permalink structure in the web interface, add the rewrite rules it displays to `.htaccess` by hand.
 * The REST API only answers logged-in users.
 The role installs and activates the [Disable WP REST API](https://wordpress.org/plugins/disable-wp-rest-api/) plugin, and uninstalls the Disable REST API (`disable-json-api`) plugin where it is present.
 Anonymous requests to any route, including the routes of plugins installed later, get `401 rest_login_required`.
 The plugin has no settings, so a front-end feature that calls the REST API without a login, such as some contact forms, needs an exception in code.